 Not taught how to ask for what we want, or how to understand the body, pleasure, and desire.

-In such a culture of ignorance, early sexual experiences become riddled with confusion, one person’s pleasure follows someone else’s agenda, the lines of consent get blurred by misinformation.
+In such a culture of ignorance, early sexual experiences become riddled with confusion.
+One person’s pleasure follows someone else’s agenda, and the lines of consent get blurred by misinformation.
 And this is how boundaries get crossed.

 How These Fears Show Up & How to Confront Them

 These are the most common fears about sexuality and intimacy that I hear:

 - If someone sees the real you, that if they really know who you are, on a very intimate level, they won’t love all of you… so you hide who you really are.

 - If you ask for what you want, someone will tell you want too much, or that you can’t have it, and make you feel bad for wanting it.